Interviewing

 Here’s how to pull back on interview rambling and make every word count.

-Many people ramble simply because the interviewer doesn’t jump in right away after they answer a question.
-So they start to back up (occasionally a bit lost on where they’re headed) and end up blabbering.
+Many people start rambling simply because the interviewer doesn’t jump in right away after they answer a question.

 Silence doesn’t always signal displeasure.
-Interviews are compressed periods of time when a lot of information is exchanged and a lot of first impressions need to be examined.
-Allow sufficient time after each answer so that your interviewer can digest, think, and respond.
+Interviews are compressed periods of time when a lot of information is exchanged and a lot of first impressions need to be assessed.
+Allow a few moments after each answer for the interviewer to digest, think, and respond.

 These brief pauses can be opportunities to read the interviewer’s body language.
 Are they nodding in agreement?
 Are they taking notes?
 Do they have a furrowed brow?
 These cues can provide insights into their reactions and help you adjust your course accordingly.